-The point is clear: use paid traffic early to increase daily impressions and then move to an organic traffic strategy
+The point is clear: use paid traffic early to increase daily impressions and then move to an organic traffic strategy.

 Just like it sounds, daily clicks are the total volume of clicks on your ads per day.

-The average daily clicks on Amazon is around 374 per user.
+The average daily clicks on Amazon is around 302 per user.

 Average Clicks per User per Day on Amazon

-Once your products are getting a high number of impressions, it’s up to you to optimize your main image, title, and other listing attributes to convince buyers to click on your product in a sea of options.
+Once your products have a high number of impressions, it’s up to you to optimize your main image, title, and other listing attributes to convince buyers to click on your product in a sea of options.